Private BetaLaunchFar is invite-only right now.Join the waitlist →

 From the founder

-I built LaunchFar because I kept watching brilliant builders stall on the jump into AI/ML — not for lack of skill, but for lack of someone who'd already walked the path and would remember where they were yesterday.
+I built LaunchFar because I kept watching strong engineers stall on the jump into AI/ML, not for lack of skill, but for lack of someone who'd already walked the path and remembered where they were yesterday.
+So I'm starting as the first mentor myself: one that knows your stack, your goals, and the next move you should make.

-starting small on purpose — one verified mentor at a time.
+Starting small on purpose, one verified mentor at a time.

 Common questions